I am the AMA - 2015/04

 DS: As my reputation grew as a model flier and club instructor, people began offering to pay me to instruct on a regular basis, which inspired me to develop better methods of RC flight training.
 Encouraged by the increasing effectiveness of my instruction and the growing demand for structured training, I was eventually convinced to provide RC flight training on a full-time basis and opened 1st U.S. R/C Flight School.

 Over the next two-plus decades, I consolidated my system of accelerated flight training and expanded the business to cover all model airplane and helicopter skill levels.
-Along the way, I’ve written seven training manuals covering all airplane and helicopter skill levels as well as 80-plus training articles.
+Along the way, I've written seven training manuals covering all airplane and helicopter skill levels as well as more than 80 training articles.

 JS: What disciplines of modeling do you currently participate in?